GoogleChromeLabs/shadow-selection-polyfill/README.md

 const {getRange} = require('shadow-selection-polyfill');
 ```

+## Implementation

+This polyfill basically rapidly modifies the selection by walking left and right until it can find out just how many characters from the 'edge' of a Shadow Root that a user has selected.
+It uses this combined with a few other tricks to come up with a range.

 ## Other

 This isn't technically a polyfill, as it adds a new method: it doesn't patch an existing method.